 Fishing of shrimp and prawns is mostly conducted with two methods - through passive gear like gillnets and trammel nets, and active gears such as lampara.

-- Meet the MSC Standard and achieve MSC certification by 2020
+Meet the MSC Standard and achieve MSC certification by July 2026 or sooner

 - Minimize the shrimp fishery's impact on the environment